Tax guide for Americans in Germany

 Living expenses for US expatriates in Germany

-Large cities such as Berlin, Munich, and Frankfurt generally have a higher cost of living than smaller towns.
+Large cities such as Berlin, Munich, and Frankfurt generally have a higher cost of living compared to smaller towns.
 Typical living costs in Germany include rent, utilities, transportation, food, health insurance, and entertainment.

 FAQ